Introduction to the Debian router / gateway

 root@router-gw:~# journalctl | grep "DHCPOFFER(eth1)" Jan 28 18:07:16 router-gw dnsmasq-dhcp: DHCPOFFER(eth1) 10.0.0.142 0a:93:33:9f:39:02

-So we log off from the router / gateway via SSH (your workstation -> router / gateway -> protected server) with the previously used root password and check whether the protected server really comes to the Internet and the router / gateway really is working:
+So we log off from the router / gateway via SSH (your workstation -> router / gateway -> protected server) with the previously used root password and check whether the protected server is on the Internet and the router / gateway is working: